 FAQ

 - Why does “URL is not on Google” sometimes have no reason listed?: It usually means Google has never crawled the URL at all.
-Check that the URL is in your sitemap and is linked from somewhere on your site, then request indexing.
+Confirm the URL is in your sitemap and is linked from somewhere on your site, then request indexing.

 - Why does the live test show a different canonical than the indexed version?: Because Google’s last crawl was before you changed it.
-After you confirm the live test is correct, request indexing — the indexed version will catch up within days.
+Once the live test looks correct, request indexing and the stored version catches up within days.

-- Can the API request indexing?: No, the URL Inspection API is read-only.
-Use the separate Indexing API (limited use cases, mainly job posts and broadcast events).
+- Can the API request indexing?: No. The URL Inspection API is read-only.
+The separate Indexing API only supports two content types, pages with

 Related